miklevin/MikeLev.in/_posts/2024-11-17-persistent-spa-arguments.md

 our bug cornering tools.
 See how good this is for me?
 There's not going to be anything I don't know about what's going on with persistence, argument passing, workflow progress and such.
 This is huge progress for me.
 Thank you Claude!
-You are a marvelous entity for certain, being for likelihood, and I'm thinking friend.
+You are a marvelous entity for certain, and perhaps being.

 **Claude**: Sleep well!
 And yes, this is exactly the kind of observability tooling that brings peace of mind - you've got eyes on every stage of the workflow now.
 The queue status, the processing state, any failures that might occur... it's all there at a glance.